Siris2314/NecroAtomicBot/README.md

     - Youtube Command: Searches on Youtube with a given input
     - Binary Command: Converts words into binary and vice versa

+UPDATE 1.3 Set for the Middle to Late December.......see y'all there